a little back story

 And he's kept busy in the in between time.

-In January 2017, after wrapping the music column, he turned his focus to pre-production tasks required to launch his next album.
-The new full-length, Light Years releases in late January 2018, and is his third outing with producer Evan Phillips at the helm.
-After mucking around in a variety of experimental sounds and playing with the many many means of entering a song's story, Light Years proves his most straight ahead, accessible, and roots-based song cycle yet.
+In January 2017, after wrapping the music column, he completed production on his next full-length album, Light Years, which released in late January 2018.
+After kicking around in a variety of experimental sounds and playing with the many many means of entering a song's story, Light Years proves his most straight ahead, accessible, and roots-based song cycle yet.

-You can sample songs from the new album and more at his bandcamp account, Soundcloud, Spotify, iTunes, Amazon, and other outlets.
+You can sample songs from his albums and unreleased works at his bandcamp account, Soundcloud, Spotify, iTunes, Amazon, and other outlets.